mobxjs/mobx/docs/refguide/action.md

 The `action.bound` annotation can be used to automatically bind a method to the correct instance, so that `this` is always correctly bound inside the function.

+<details><summary>Tip: prefer arrow functions over `action.bound`</summary>
-Tip: If you want to bind actions in combination with `makeAutoObservable`, it is usually simpler to use arrow functions instead:
+If you want to bind actions in combination with `makeAutoObservable`, it is usually simpler to use arrow functions instead:

 ```javascript
 import { makeAutoObservable } from "mobx"